doARAS/modified_downloader/README.md

 1. Clone the repository or download the source code.
 2. Install required Python packages: `pip install -r requirements.txt`.
 3. Ensure `yt-dlp` and `aria2c` are installed and accessible in your system's PATH.
+4. Download batches.zip to gather meta info.
+More information on how to use this later.

-~~ 4.
-Download and decompress the [meta_info.zip](https://1drv.ms/u/s!Ag1HH_EDGMqqh2i5sgNyHpcVldos?e=8wKFtV) file in the root directory of the project to obtain the metadata files needed for video processing. ~~
+~~4.
+Download and decompress the [meta_info.zip](https://1drv.ms/u/s!Ag1HH_EDGMqqh2i5sgNyHpcVldos?e=8wKFtV) file in the root directory of the project to obtain the metadata files needed for video processing.~~

 ## Usage